Joel Lion: Early life and education

-Lion was born in France to Alain Lion and Helene Becher and raised in Esch-sur-Alzette in Luxembourg.
-He attended a Yeshiva high school in Switzerland before immigrating to Israel in 1982 through the Bnei Akiva “Hachshara” program, later on he served in the Israel Defense Forces and attained the rank of Staff-Sergeant in the Artillery Corps.
-He holds a Bachelor’s degree in Political Science from the Hebrew University of Jerusalem, a Master’s in History from the University of Latvia, and a PhD in Jewish Heritage from Ariel University, the subject of his dissertation was: "The Israeli Foreign Service and the Jewish Immigration from the French Protectorates in North Africa (1948-1956)".
-He received rabbinical ordination from Rabbi Daniel Chanan of Yeshivat Pirchei Shoshanim and from the Chief Rabbi of the city of Holon, Rabbi Eliyahu Yohanan Gur-Arieh.
+Lion was born in France and raised in Esch-sur-Alzette in Luxembourg.
+He attended a Yeshiva high school in Switzerland before immigrating to Israel in 1982 through the Bnei Akiva “Hachshara” program.
+Staff-Sergeant in the Artillery Corps of the Israeli Defence Force, he holds a Bachelor’s degree in Political Science from the Hebrew University of Jerusalem, a Master’s in History from the University of Latvia, and a PhD in Jewish Heritage from Ariel University.
+He was also ordained as a Rabbi.